elaines-liu/elaines-liu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second year PhD student in Management Science & Engineering at Stanford University, working with  by [Itai Ashlagi](https://web.stanford.edu/~iashlagi).
-I am generally interested in market design, game theory, and applied probability.
+I am a second year PhD student in Management Science & Engineering at Stanford University, working with [Itai Ashlagi](https://web.stanford.edu/~iashlagi).
+I am interested in market design, game theory, and applied probability.
 I'm especially excited about dynamics in marketplaces and networked systems.

-Prior to Stanford, I earned a Bachelor's degree in Mathematics and EECS at MIT.
+Prior to Stanford, I earned a Bachelor's degree in Mathematics and EECS at MIT, where I had the pleasure to work with wonderful people like [Yibo Gao](http://faculty.bicmr.pku.edu.cn/~gaoyibo), [Marija Ilic](https://eesg.mit.edu/marija-ilic), [Jorn Dunkel](https://math.mit.edu/~dunkel/), and [Shrifa Alghowinem](https://www.linkedin.com/in/sharifa-alghowinem-14a74151/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.